FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

   ]
 }
 ```
+Note the former example is preferred due to its simplicity and the latter is included purely for illustrative purposes.

-### Column ordering
+### Column Ordering
-ViewDefinition runners MUST produce output in the same order as the column structures seen in the ViewDefinition instances.
+*View runners* MUST produce output in the order that the columns appear in the ViewDefinition.

-`select` structures that have nested selects will place the column of the parent select before the columns of the nested select, and the columns from a
-`unionAll` list are placed last.
-Users looking to change the column ordering may place the columns or the `unionAll` in a nested select, which can be ordered
-relative to other nested selects as desired.
+`select`s that have nested `select`s will place the columns of the parent `select` before the columns of the nested `select`, and the columns from a `unionAll` list are placed last.
+To change the column ordering, it is possible to place the columns or the `unionAll` in a nested `select`, which can be ordered relative to other nested `select`s as desired.

-For example, the columns in this ViewDefinition will appear in alphabetical order:
+For example, the `column`s in this ViewDefinition will appear in alphabetical order:

 ```js
 {